 - $10,000 to purchase fish for distribution to Yukon River and Delta area communities

-- ~$791,000 to partially cover the costs to administer Calista’s CARES assistance program (development of application program, costs to print and distribute to Shareholders, etc.)
+- ~$791,000 plus any remaining CARES funds to be considered for additional Shareholder or community support, and partially cover the costs to administer Calista’s CARES assistance program (development of application program, costs to print and distribute to Shareholders, etc.)

 - TOTAL: $12.2 million